Amethyst brown dove

 The amethyst brown dove (Phapitreron amethystinus) is a species of bird in the family Columbidae.

-It is endemic to the Philippines, it is found on Luzon, Polilio Islands, Catanduanes, Samar, Bohol and Mindanao.
+It is endemic to the Philippines, it is found on Luzon, Polillo Islands, Catanduanes, Samar, Bohol and Mindanao.
 It is generally rather scarce in much of its range.
 Its natural habitats are tropical moist lowland forests and tropical moist montane forests.
 It is found in lowlands but probably prefers middle and high elevations at 500-2000m.
 It is most often seen singly or in pairs, in and around fruiting trees.
 The call is a deep, sonorous "hoop" as well as a rather rapid "poo-poo-poo-poop", and birds may sit and call for long periods.

 Description and taxonomy

 According to Constantino (2011), the amethyst brown dove is strikingly alike with white-eared brown dove due to the presence of subocular white lines just below the eye.
 However, it can be distinguished from the rest as they are rare deep-woods birds with colors that are generally darker brown than P. leucotis, with bills that are noticeably longer and heavier than its tarsus and an extensive bluer purple patch on its mantle.
 Some of its physical features include a grey tinge and purplish brown underparts, rich tan undertail-coverts, dark and white sub-ocular eye-lines, reddish-brown chin and throat with darker streaking, shading on breast to medium to darkish dull brown with narrowly edged dark back and scapulars.
 They also have pink flesh around the eye with amethyst or purple iridescence on the nape.